mojodojodev/mojodojo.dev/this_week_in_mojo.md

 - [yt7589](https://gist.github.com/yt7589) has been enthusiastically experimenting with their own [matmul implementation](https://gist.github.com/yt7589/e6f28328a0ce56f21db3861113ea5c94) of up to 4 dimensions similiar to `numpy.matmul` a.k.a the `@` operator for an `ndarray`

 #### Python and Mojo creator exchange
-Python creator and `Benevolent Dictator For some-of-Life` Guido van Rossum had a small tongue-in-cheek exchange with Mojo creator and Modular CEO Chris Lattner:
+Python creator and `Benevolent Dictator For most-of-Life` Guido van Rossum had a small tongue-in-cheek exchange with Mojo creator and Modular CEO Chris Lattner:

 Guido: